-To get one, you’ll need to be a Raven customer at the Agency level.
+To get one, you’ll need to be a Raven customer at the Grow, Thrive, or Lead levels.

 All accounts can set up a custom subdomain (like yourcompany.raventools.com).
-But only Agency accounts have the option to use a fully custom domain like reporting.yourcompany.com or yourcompany.com.
+But only Grow, Thrive, and Lead accounts have the option to use a fully custom domain like reporting.yourcompany.com or yourcompany.com.
 There is no additional cost for that custom domain—it’s part of your subscription.
 To take advantage of that option, drop our support team a line at firstname.lastname@example.org.

 Once you have a custom domain, then complete step 2 (add your logo to Raven), step 3 (add your logo to reporting), step 4 (add footer text) and step 5 (set up all clients as read-only users) to make sure you remove everything Raven from view of your clients.